 For over a quarter of a Century, ITC has traversed several defining milestones in its quest to be a global exemplar in sustainability.
 This voyage has been inspired by ITCs vision to put ‘Nation First, making sustainability the bedrock of its corporate strategy.

-Responding to the unprecedented humanitarian crisis caused by the COVID-19 pandemic, ITC had put in place several measures that were not only aimed at providing relief and succor to the most vulnerable but also to support value-chains that could generate livelihoods during these trying times and beyond.
+Responding to the unprecedented humanitarian crisis caused by the COVID-19 pandemic, ITC had put in place several measures that were not only aimed at providing relief and succor to the most vulnerable but also at supporting value-chains that could generate livelihoods during these trying times and beyond.

 Leveraging Digital to reimagine CSR outreach during the Pandemic

-Commenting on the initiatives, Dr. Ashesh Ambasta, Executive Vice-President & Head, Social Investments, ITC Ltd, said, “Motivated by ITC’s organizational imperative to leverage digital technologies across functions, we embraced virtual platforms during the pandemic to ensure the smooth progress of our social initiatives.
+Dr. Ashesh Ambasta, Executive Vice-President & Head, Social Investments, ITC Ltd, commented on the initiatives, said, “Motivated by ITC’s organizational imperative to leverage digital technologies across functions, we embraced virtual platforms during the pandemic to ensure the smooth progress of our social initiatives.
 In addition to leveraging existing virtual platforms to connect common interest groups, we also produced user-friendly digital content, imparted training to stakeholders, comprising our partner NGOs, government officials, CBO members, etc., to use these digital platforms and content and connected all stakeholders through a seamlessly integrated system at a time when physical interactions were limited.
 Going forward, such experiences will help us re-imagine new ways of innovating and expanding our sustainability endeavors”.

-While physical interactions got restricted, ITC came out with innovative models of last-mile connect for dissemination of information, mobilization of resources, and for training and monitoring the fieldwork across CSR projects.
+While physical interactions got restricted, ITC came out with innovative models of last-mile connections for dissemination of information, mobilization of resources, and for training and monitoring the fieldwork across CSR projects.

 For example, in a bid to connect plantation farmers in Andhra Pradesh with Government schemes during the pandemic, ITC facilitated the process of end-to-end implementation through digital technologies.
 The model started with the formation of WhatsApp groups with farmers at the village level.
 Farmers sent applications in the group to leverage schemes for procuring saplings from the forest department.
 Partner NGOs shared detailed information on relevant Government schemes in the group and tracked progress.
 Following training, farmers posted details on their agri practices and clarified doubts through voice messages.
 The queries were replied to through voice messages and digital brochures of Government schemes were posted in the group.
 ITC’s in-house CSR team was in direct touch with the farmers throughout the whole process through video calls.